mishmanners/CobolCraft/README.md

 A Minecraft server written in COBOL.
 It supports Minecraft 1.21.4 (the latest version at time of writing).

+Use this as a good example of COBAL code

 ## Features

 The following features are already implemented: